theimowski/master-thesis/docs/section-research.md

             Redirection.FOUND Path.Admin.manage)
     ]```

+For the sake of new album feature, code presented in listing {{fsmusiccreatealbum}} was written.
 The `createAlbum`, together with its own route was composed into the main WebPart of the Music Store application.
 Two HTTP methods were defined as acceptable within `createAlbum`: GET and POST (lines 4 and 13).
-The GET method means retrieve whatever information (in the form of an entity) is identified by the Request-URI and POST is used to request that the origin server accept the entity enclosed in the request {{{fielding1999hypertext}}}.
+The GET method means retrieve whatever information (in the form of an entity) is identified by the Request-URI, while POST method is used to indicate that the server should accept the entity enclosed in the request body {{{fielding1999hypertext}}}.
 In context of `createAlbum` WebPart, GET method was used to retrieve HTML form for creating new album.
-POST method was used to send the album in request body to the origin server for the purpose of persisting in the database.
+POST method was further used to send the album in request body to the origin server for the purpose of saving in the database.

-Because the right-hand side of `>>=` operator is evaluated eagerly, it was wrapped with a `warbler` function in line 4.
+Because the right-hand side of `>>=` operator is evaluated eagerly, GET WebPart was wrapped with a `warbler` function in line 4.
 This was done to delay the logic execution inside WebPart (in that case fetching list of `genres` and `albums` from the database) until the request method is recognized as GET.
 The `warbler` turned out to be mandatory in this case, otherwise unnecessary calls would be performed against the database if the request method had been POST.
 In the body of WebPart applied in the `warbler`, two queries were made to the database to fetch all `genres` and `albums` in the Music Store.
 With the help of `|>` (pipe operator) those two lists were then mapped to lists of a pair (tuple) of `decimal` and `string` (`decimal * string`).
 The resulting lists of tuples became arguments for the `View.createAlbum` function to populate the drop-down inputs in produced HTML form.

 For the POST case, after the `>>=` operator, `bindToForm` function was used.
 `bindToForm` tries to parse the request body into a given model, in this case `Form.album`.
-If the parsing failed (the request could be malformed), `bindToForm` took care of responding with 400 Bad Request status code, describing why it was unable to parse the entity.
+If the parsing failed (the request could be malformed), `bindToForm` took care of responding with 400 Bad Request status code, describing why it was unable to parse the entity (`bindToFrom` is described in details in the further course of the research section).
 On the other hand, if the entity could be parsed as `Form.album`, the anonymous function (second argument of `bindToForm`) was applied.
 The anonymous function takes the form model as its parameter, invokes `Db.createAlbum` action with proper arguments, and finally redirects to the main administration management page.
 Redirection was achieved by calling the `Redirection.FOUND` function, which writes 302 Found status code to the response and "Location" header with an URL.
 Browsers treat 302 status code as a signal to issue another request to the URL defined by the "Location" header of the response.

-#### Editing album

-Next feature implemented in the administration management module was editing an existing album.
-WebPart for this functionality was placed in listing {{fsmusiceditalbum}}.

 ```xxx
 {FSharp]{Music Store - editing album}{fsmusiceditalbum}